ghrgriner/german-idiom-freq/README.md

 # Results
 The output file is linked [above](#Overview).
-We will likely at some point add a listings and tables to the repository wiki (TBD).
+We will likely at some point add summary tables and/or listings to the repository wiki (TBD).

 # Discussion